 Your next option is using a plumbing snake for drains or a toilet auger for toilets.
 Toilet augers are similar to plumbing snakes, but they have a rubber sleeve to protect the toilet bowl from scratches.
 You can buy both plumbing snakes and toilet augers from hardware stores or order them online.
 They can be a bit tricky to use, so it’s better to watch a few video tutorials beforehand.
 If you’re not feeling particularly confident about your home repair skills, consider getting help from a plumber.

-In general, you should let a professional handle this if you already tried unclogging the drains or toilet yourself and it didn’t work or if you keep having these issues.
+In general, you should let a plumber in Sutherland Shire handle this if you already tried unclogging the drains or toilet yourself and it didn’t work or if you keep having these issues.
 They can find the source of the problem and resolve it, so you don’t have to keep dealing with clogs, and you don’t risk damaging your pipes.

 You can prevent clogged drains by putting a hair catcher over the drain in the shower.
 To keep the toilet from getting clogged, you should avoid flushing things that don’t dissolve in water.
 Keep an eye on your kids because they often flush things they shouldn’t.
 If something accidentally falls into the toilet, it’s always better to get it out instead of flushing.